The Artist

 Photography Competition.

-Alan was
+Alan was also

 The World

-Trade Centre New York is particularly poignant, Alan having
+Trade Centre New York is particularly poignant, Alan having taken

-the tragedy of their demolition by terrorists in 2001
+of their demolition by terrorists in 2001

-Alan is
+Alan is a

-the most original image taken of the Venice Festival character.
+original image taken of the Venice Festival character.

 He numbers